 - Describe how to organize and start a fire operation.

-- Describe the procedure to classify the burning material into suitable class and extinguish it using the appropriate extinguishing medium.
+- Describe the procedure to classify the burning material into suitable class and to extinguish it using the appropriat extinguishing medium.

 - List the safety precautions that must be followed in a fire fighting operation.

 - Name and describe the use and maintenance of the tools equipment and accessories used in a fire fighting operation

 - List and describe the basic techniques for entry into a fir. scene or a building on fire.

 Each lesson will introduce its own objectives.

 The Participant Workbook is your own personal property and J you need to keep it safe.
 Write your name in magic marker on | the cover sheet in the box.